What To Bring When Exploring Abandoned Buildings

 Start Exploring Abandoned Buildings

+There are so many more items I could’ve included in this article.
+But I think that with just these 10 things that I listed you should be good and ready for your first urban exploration.
 As you get some experience under your belt you’ll start to add more items to your urbex gear that you always carry with you on your explorations.